dgrant/django_recipes/README.md

 Follow these steps to get the recipes site up and running.

 1. Fork or clone the project.
 1. Run ./createVirtualEnv.sh to create a virtualenv environment in an env directory with the correct dependencies.
+This assumes you have pip and virtualenv.
 1. Copy django_recipes/settings/local.py.example to local.py and alter settings as necessary.
 1. Create database (not necessary if using sqlite)
-1. Run ". ./setlocal.sh"
+1. Run ". setlocal.sh"
+1. Run "source env/bin/activate"
 1. Run ./manage.py syncdb from the menu
+1. Run ./manage.py migrate
 1. Run ./manage.py runserver
 1. Go to http://locahost:8000 in your browser
 1. The admin interface is at http://localhost:8000/admin